MartyP233/kafka-streaming-public-transport/README.md

 	* `train_status`
 	* `prev_station_id`
 	* `prev_direction`
-1. Complete the code in `producers/models/station.py` so that:
+1. Completed the code in `producers/models/station.py` so that:
 	* A topic is created for each station in Kafka to track the arrival events
 	* The station emits an `arrival` event to Kafka whenever the `Station.run()` function is called.
 	* Ensure that events emitted to kafka are paired with the Avro `key` and `value` schemas
-1. Define a `value` schema for the turnstile event in `producers/models/schemas/turnstile_value.json` with the following attributes
+1. Defined a `value` schema for the turnstile event in `producers/models/schemas/turnstile_value.json` with the following attributes
 	* `station_id`
 	* `station_name`
 	* `line`
-1. Complete the code in `producers/models/turnstile.py` so that:
+1. Completed the code in `producers/models/turnstile.py` so that:
 	* A topic is created for each turnstile for each station in Kafka to track the turnstile events
 	* The station emits a `turnstile` event to Kafka whenever the `Turnstile.run()` function is called.
 	* Ensure that events emitted to kafka are paired with the Avro `key` and `value` schemas

-### Step 2: Configure Kafka REST Proxy Producer
+### Step 2: Configured Kafka REST Proxy Producer
 Our partners at the CTA have asked that we also send weather readings into Kafka from their weather hardware.
 Unfortunately, this hardware is old and we cannot use the Python Client Library due to hardware restrictions.
 Instead, we are going to use HTTP REST to send the data to Kafka from the hardware using Kafka's REST Proxy.

 To accomplish this, you must complete the following tasks: